 Delivery Fees: $95 per year or $4.99 to $7.99 per order

 Minimum Order: $25 to $35, depending on the store

 Amazon Fresh hit the market around the same time as Google Express, but rather than expanding, it actually contracted services in 2017.
 But it may still be available in your area.
 Just visit the website to find out.

 Delivery Fees: Amazon Prime Fresh is an add-on to your $99/year Amazon Prime membership, and it costs $14.99 per month

 Have you used a grocery delivery service?
 What was your experience like?
 Let me know in the comments!

 This is a growing service, but it delivers to many U.S. ZIP codes on the east coast.
 The website is robust and gives you loads of options.
-It boast that it has a proprietary software that gets your food from the closest possible source.
+It boasts that it has proprietary software that gets your food from the closest possible source.

 If warehouse stores are your jam when it comes to grocery and household shopping, check out Costco's Same Day delivery service.
 You can shop online, schedule your delivery, and get them right to your door.
 This service is being rolled out in more areas of the country, so check to see if you qualify.